First I was going to write a post recapping the last five years, like this anniversary post from year 1.

 But what I’ve learned?
 Email is probably the most important kind of “real work” there is.

-Thats how I build connections and relationships beyond reader/blogger.
-When someone emails me and I respond then it becomes person/person.
+That’s how I build connections and relationships beyond a reader and blogger relationship.
+When someone emails me and I respond then it becomes a person to person conversation.
 No one is better than anyone else, and often people are surprised when I take the time to respond to their emails.
 Sure some might fall through the cracks, but I always try and give a thoughtful response to reader emails, because I want to build that relationship.

 To be honest, most of my product sales come from people who I’ve emailed back and forth with.
 And whether they buy something or not, I genuinely like connecting, hearing stories, and seeing the transitions.